Netherlands Reformed Churches: Doctrine and practice

-In teaching, the Netherlands Reformed Churches are in many ways an orthodox Reformed Church.
-They hold to the traditional confessions of the ancient church (the Nicene Creed, the Apostles' Creed, and the Athanasian Creed), as well as the Three Forms of Unity.
-As a Calvinist church, they practice infant baptism.
+In teaching, the Netherlands Reformed Churches were in many ways an orthodox Reformed Church.
+They held to the traditional confessions of the ancient church (the Nicene Creed, the Apostles' Creed, and the Athanasian Creed), as well as the Three Forms of Unity.
+As a Calvinist church, they practiced infant baptism.

-However, the denomination is very loosely organised.
-As a result of the bad experiences with synodical authority, the local congregations have much more power and the general synod much less than in most other Reformed churches.
-Thus there are many variations and differences between local congregations.
-Some are very traditional; others are more heavily influenced by contemporary evangelical practices and have replaced traditional Dutch organ music with praise bands.
-Also, the synod of the Netherlands Reformed Churches has recently allowed women to serve as deacons, elders, and pastors, but most local churches do not allow that.
-Such variations have made contacts with other churches somewhat more complicated.
-There have been close contacts with the Reformed Churches in the Netherlands (Liberated), but the widespread desire to be reunited to each other has been hampered by deep-running disagreements over both doctrine and practice.
+However, the denomination was very loosely organised.
+As a result of the bad experiences with synodical authority, the local congregations had much more power and the general synod much less than in most other Reformed churches.
+Thus, there were many variations and differences between local congregations.
+Some were very traditional; others were more heavily influenced by contemporary evangelical practices and had replaced traditional Dutch organ music with praise bands.
+Also, the synod of the Netherlands Reformed Churches had recently allowed women to serve as deacons, elders, and pastors, but most local churches did not allow that.
+Such variations had made contacts with other churches somewhat more complicated.
+There had been close contacts with the Reformed Churches in the Netherlands (Liberated).
+Even though the widespread desire to be reunited to each other had been hampered by deep-running disagreements over both doctrine and practice, the two denominations officially merged into the Dutch Reformed Churches in 2023.

-The Netherlands Reformed Churches are also close to the Christian Reformed Churches.
+The Netherlands Reformed Churches were also close to the Christian Reformed Churches.
 After the formation of the Protestant Church in the Netherlands, two protesting congregations from the former Reformed Churches in the Netherlands joined the Netherlands Reformed Church.

 Statistics

-The Netherlands Reformed Churches had 33,030 members in 2011, about 20,975 are communicants, and 12,045 are non-communicants.
-This church statistic means a growth of more than 392 in the last year.
-The church was served by 86 pastors.
-Since 1985 the office of deacons are open to women, and since 2004 elders can be women too.
-In 31 congregation all ministries and positions open for women, 16 congregations elders and deacons can be women, in 16 churches the office of deacon, and in 20 congregation no women officers are allowed.
+In 2011 The Netherlands Reformed Churches had 33,030 members in 2011, about 20,975 are communicants, and 12,045 are non-communicants, who were served by a total of 86 pastors.
+Women became eligible to ascend to deaconship in 1985, and in 2004 the Church allowed women to become elders.
+By the time of its absorption into the Dutch Reformed Churches, 31 congregations allowed all ministries and positions to be filled by women, 16 congregations allowed elders and deacons to be women, in 16 churches the office of deacon was open for women.
+In 20 congregations, no women officers were allowed.

 Missions

-The Netherlands Reformed Congregations have missions in Nqutu in South Africa, and mission in Sumba in Indonesia.
-It also has a translating Reformed literature agency, this was the Spanish Work in Latin America.
-The church maintains relations with denominations in Hungary and Romania.
-In France they support the National Union of Independent Reformed Evangelical Churches of France.
-These missions are supported by the congregations.
+The Netherlands Reformed Congregations had missions in Nqutu in South Africa, and a mission in Sumba in Indonesia.
+It also had a translating Reformed literature agency, this was the Spanish Work in Latin America.
+The church maintained relations with denominations in Hungary and Romania.
+In France they supported the National Union of Independent Reformed Evangelical Churches of France.
+These missions were supported by the congregations.

-The national magazine of the church is Opbouw (construction).
+The national magazine of the church was Opbouw (construction).